 At just over one metre squared (approx. 40 inches), the size of this blanket would be perfect for wrapping around your lap in a sleigh on a cold snowy night, plus backing it with fleece will make it even cosier.
 But I think this lapghan would be just as good to cover your legs when watching TV or elegantly draped over the back of your sofa.

-The Winter Jewels Lapghan has been a long time in the making and I would like to thank the many people who have helped me complete this pattern: my team of 7 pattern testers (who are too shy to be named), my partner Richard for his unending support in every way imaginable, Kay for introducing me to crochet, my Mam for her enthusiasm about my crochet work, my Dad and Gordon for their approving nods and encouragement, my lovely sisters and their equally lovely partners for fuelling my yarn obsession, and my friends (most of whom do not crochet) for listening to me bang on about crochet.
+The Winter Jewels Lapghan has been a long time in the making and I would like to thank the many people who have helped me complete this pattern: my team of 7 pattern testers (including Nawar and Sam, and others who are too shy to be named), my partner Richard for his unending support in every way imaginable, Kay for introducing me to crochet, my Mam for her enthusiasm about my crochet work, my Dad and Gordon for their approving nods and encouragement, my lovely sisters and their equally lovely partners for fuelling my yarn obsession, and my friends (most of whom do not crochet) for listening to me bang on about crochet.
 And also you, my readers, (if you have got this far, well done) for giving me a purpose and a place to share my ideas and my passion.

 And now all that needs to be said, is roll on Sunday, when part one, the Amethyst Flower Square will be released.
 Until then, happy crocheting.